Why Play therapy

 Research suggests Play Therapy is an effective mental health approach, regardless of age, gender, or the nature of the problem, and works best when a parent, family member, or caretaker is actively involved in the treatment process.
 For more information on play therapy including research citations, please visit:

-Danielle Tschirhart, M.Ed., LPC-S is a Professional Member of the Association of Play Therapy.
+Danielle Tschirhart, M.Ed., LPC-S, RPT-S is a Professional Member of the Association of Play Therapy.